aleph2c/miros/doc/reading_diagrams.rst

 Sequence Diagrams
 -----------------
 Sequence diagrams are very useful and extremely fragile to design changes.
-The `can be generated directly from the trace instrumentation of the state machine
+They `can be generated directly from the trace instrumentation of the state machine
 <https://github.com/aleph2c/sequence>`_ and quickly written up in plain text.
 You can drop this plain text into your code or use it directly in your docs.